Paris knife attacker was French citizen born in Chechnya

 “I’ve been sounding the alarm since 2008-2009.
 This is fertile ground for radicalization,” Eric Elkouby, a Socialist, said of the area, which he said was impoverished and had been neglected by authorities.

-GRAPHIC-Knife attack in Paris: tmsnrt.rs/2KePel5
+GRAPHIC - Knife attack in Paris: tmsnrt.rs/2KePel5

-Macron said France would “not yield an inch to the enemies of freedom,” and praised police for “neutralizing the terrorist”.
+In Washington, U.S. President Donald Trump said on Twitter that countries needed to “open their eyes” and change the way they view such attacks.

-In Washington, the White House issued a statement on Sunday condemning the attack and offering thoughts and prayers to the victims and their families.
+“So sad to see the Terror Attack in Paris,” Trump tweeted.
+“This kind of sickness & hatred is not compatible with a loving, peaceful, & successful country!
+Changes to our thought process on terror must be made.”

-“We stand in solidarity with the French people and their government against this vicious act of terrorism, and pledge any assistance needed,” the White House statement said.
+The White House issued a statement earlier on Sunday that condemned the attack and expressed solidarity with the French nation.

-Police union representative Rocco Contento told Reuters the attacker had rushed at police on Saturday evening, shouting “I will kill you, I will kill you!” after stabbing bystanders.
+Police union representative Rocco Contento told Reuters the attacker stabbed bystanders before rushing at police on Saturday evening shouting “I will kill you, I will kill you!”

 He was then shot by the officers.